Apparent counter-rotation in the torus of NGC 1068: influence of an asymmetric wind: Introduction

-In this paper we use our dynamical model \citep{Bannikova2012, Bannikova2020, Bannikova2017} adding the outflow forces in order to check whether the apparent counter-rotation in the torus in NGC~1068 can be explained by the influence of the wind.
-In Section~\ref{sec:nbody_throat} we present our N-body simulations of a self-gravitating clumpy torus in the field of a SMBH.
-Using the ray-tracing algorithm we extract the clouds in the torus throat which can be under direct influence of the wind from accretion disk.
-In Section~\ref{sec:wind} we include in our model a wind with an axis tilted with respect to the torus symmetry axis and study the influence of this wind on the dynamics of clouds in the torus throat.
+In this paper we use our dynamical model of clumpy torus adding the outflow forces in order to check whether the apparent counter-rotation in the torus in NGC~1068 can be explained by the influence of the wind related to the radiation from accretion disk.
+In Section~\ref{sec:model} we present $N$-body simulation of a self-gravitating clumpy torus and the semi-analytical model of the asymmetrical wind related to the radiation from the accretion disk.
 In Section~\ref{sec:contrrot} we build velocity maps for the torus taking into account the mutual obscuration of clouds and the effects of the torus orientation.
 We summarize our conclusions in Section~\ref{sec:conclusions}.